Bas-Rhin tourism & sightseeing

 The Bas-Rhin department is the northern part of Alsace, on the north-eastern border between France and Germany (the southern part of Alsace is the Haut-Rhin department).
-Strasbourg is the capital of this heavily forested region.
+Strasbourg is the capital of the region.

-The lovely city of Strasbourg will itself most certainly be among the highlights of your visit to Bas-Rhin, and is one of our favourite cities in France.
+The lovely city of Strasbourg will most certainly be among the highlights of your visit to Bas-Rhin, and is one of our favourite cities in France.

-Haguenau is also in this region and while it is not usually an important town for tourists it does have museums of interest, such as the Museum of Alsace.
-Afterwards perhaps head west for a stroll around the picturesque historic centre of Bouxwiller.
+Heading north from Strasbourg you reach Haguenau.
+Although Haguenau is not usually an important town for tourists it does have museums of interest, such as the Museum of Alsace.

 Selestat and southern Bas-Rhin

 Still in the Bas-Rhin department, this time heading south-west from Strasbourg, you should first visit Rosheim and Molsheim, then continue to see the village of Obernai and its quiet neighbour at Barr.

 There is also a popular spa town at Soultz-les-Bains just down the road from here.
 Two historic monuments should be visited in the hills just west of Obernai:

 - the Chateau Andlau is largely in ruins but interesting to see and in a location with lovely views